salhi100/django_airbnb_cloning_practice/README.md

 ### Individual application folders' structure

-- apps.py: just configuration file
+- apps.py: configuration file which is installed [at the project's settings.py](./config/setttings.py)
 - admin.py: reflects changes on admin panel
 - models.py: describing how database look like.
   - Django ORM translates python code into SQL Instructions to database.